Lombiq/Orchard-Vue.js/Readme.md

 ### Limitations and Considerations

-- The StringLocalizer doesn't accept arguments.
-- No other Razor features.
+- No other Razor features including string localizer with arguments.
 - Including a script element in your template will break it.
 Although you shouldn't do that anyway.
 - As you might expect from Orchard Core, the style element isn't supported either since you will be using themes.
 If you can think of a use-case that's applicable for OC, please open an issue.

-Regarding the first two points: if you need anything more complicated, first reconsider you application design to see if your goals can be achieved in a more Vue.js logic.
-If you still need something else, either use a _cshtml_ templated module as outlined above or shape overriding as discussed below.
+Regarding the points: if you need anything more complicated, first reconsider you application design to see if your goals can be achieved in a more Vue.js logic.
+For example pass the variables in your main app that hands them down via property binding.
+If you still need something else, either use a _cshtml_ templated app as outlined above or use shape overriding on the `VueComponent-{FileNameInPascalCase}` shape.

-Regarding the

-### Shape Overriding

-The SFCs receive the shape name `VueComponent-{FileNameInPascalCase}`.
-The _.vue_ files customarily use kebab-case naming, but the shape name is converted into PascalCase, for example _announcement-listing.vue_ becomes _VueComponent-AnnouncementListing_ so you can make a view matching that shape name to override it.

 ## Other resources